“There is a special place in hell for women who don’t help other women.”― Madeleine Albright 2006

 Fresh from completing my latest short film, I felt inspired!
 Good things were happening: My mission was strong (to make films by, for and about women over 40), Sheryl Sandberg’s book,“Lean In” had just come out, and Sundance had an equal number of women and men directors.
 I was motivated and ready for action!

 The morning began with Geena Davis, the keynote speaker, citing the latest research from her Institute on Gender in Media.
-Her statistics were eye-opening: only 17% of characters in movie crowd scenes are female, when in real life we make up 53% of the population.
-Women and girls are mostly absent as protagonists in children’s programming, and are not typically portrayed as characters in positions of power i.e. the scientist, the politician, or the villain.
-She sited Lois Berger as being the highest paid director in Hollywood in 1916, and yes, we heard it right – she was female.
+Her statistics were eye-opening: only 17 percent of characters in movie crowd scenes are female, when in real life we make up 53 percent of the population.
+Women and girls are mostly absent as protagonists in children’s programming, and are not typically portrayed as characters in positions of power, i.e. the scientist, the politician, or the villain.
+She cited Lois Berger as being the highest paid director in Hollywood in 1916, and yes, we heard it right — she was female.
 And we, the audience, made up mostly of female directors, all cheered.

 Later, panelists shared stories about the sexism they’ve encountered in Hollywood.
 Panelists included: Betty Thomas, Mimi Leder, Nancy Meyers, Debbie Allen, Kimberly Pierce, Catherine Hardwicke, Nia Vardalos and many more.
 Several panelists referred to “the list” that circulates on mainstream studio films: a short list of directors being considered for hire on any given project.
 Not surprisingly, most of the names on “the lists” are male.
 And when it comes to ‘action’ or ‘special effects’ films, female names are often non-existent.